beardedeagle/mnesiac/README.md

 ## Usage

-### Table creation
+### Store creation

-Create a table store, `use Mnesiac.Store`, and add it to your app's config.exs.
+To create a store, `use Mnesiac.Store`, and ensure it's added to the config for Mnesiac you're passing in.

 All stores **_MUST_** implement its own `store_options/0`, which returns a keyword list of store options.

-There are three optional callbacks which can be implemented:
+There are nine optional callbacks which can be implemented:

-- `init_store/0`, which allows users to implement custom store initialization logic.
+- `init_schema/1`, which allows users to implement custom schema initialization logic.
 Triggered by Mnesiac.
-- `copy_store/0`, which allows users to implement a custom call to copy a store.
+- `copy_schema/2`, which allows users to implement a custom call to copy schema.
 Triggered by Mnesiac.
+- `init_store/1`, which allows users to implement custom store initialization logic.
+Triggered by Mnesiac.
+- `copy_store/1`, which allows users to implement a custom call to copy a store.
+Triggered by Mnesiac.
+- `init_migration/1`, which allows users to implement custom migration logic.
+Triggered by Mnesiac.
+Default is to do nothing.
+- `rollback_migration/1`, which allows users to implement custom migration rollback logic.
+Triggered by user.
+Default is to do nothing.
+- `refresh_cluster/1`, which allows users to implement custom logic to refresh Mnesia cluster.
+Triggered by user.
+Default is to do nothing.
+- `backup/1`, which allows users to implement custom logic to back up Mnesia stores.
+Triggered by user.
+Default is to do nothing.
-- `resolve_conflict/1`, which allows a user to implement logic when Mnesiac detects a store with records on both the local and remote Mnesia cluster node.
+- `resolve_conflict/2`, which allows a user to implement logic when Mnesiac detects a store with records on both the local and remote Mnesia cluster node.
 Triggered by Mnesiac.
 Default is to do nothing.

 **_MINIMAL EXAMPLE:_**: